kasperwelbers/opinion-network/content/workinggroups/wg2.md

 ---
-title: wg2
+title: Tools
-featuredImage: /images/uploads/tim-marshall-155597.jpg
-subtitle: What we're all about
+subtitle: (not used, maybe add)
 ---

+This should be a **markdown text** explaining a bit about the work package.